-One reviewer mentions that the instructions say that you should use six people to set up the gazebo, but they were able to do set it up with three people who had construction experience.
+One reviewer who bought the same product on Amazon mentions that the instructions say that you should use six people to set up the gazebo, but they were able to do set it up with three people who had construction experience.
 The same reviewer said she purchased it for a windy and rainy part of the Pacific Northwest, and the structure hasn’t budged a bit.

-This 10’ x 12’ gazebo features an optional mosquito net sidewall, which can be especially helpful for those long, buggy nights.
+This 12’ x 12’ gazebo features an optional mosquito net sidewall, which can be especially helpful for those long, buggy nights.
 This gazebo features a brown, rust-proof aluminum frame.
 The triangular-shaped frame legs support a galvanized steel roof that can maintain the weight of snow in the winter.
-The roof has a 3-year warranty.
+The roof has a 5-year warranty.

 One reviewer mentions that it took two people and five hours to have the structure set up.
 They also mention that the first three nights after they had the gazebo set up, there was 3 inches of snow and 30 mph wind, and it didn’t budge.